Job Title: Case Manager

 Department: Social Services Prepared By: Human Resources

-Reports To: Case Management Program Supervisor Date Prepared: May 2021
+Reports To: Case Management Supervisor Date Prepared: April 2023

 - Stay up to date on other evidence-based practices and participate in subsequent trainings and adhere to those practices.